kencamarador/safeupload-azure/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Develop a web-based platform that enables users to safely upload files to Azure Blob Storage.
-Upon successful upload, the system will generate a distinctive, time-limited URL, which ensures that access to the uploaded file is restricted to authorized users possessing the link for a specified period.
+Develop a web-based Node.js application that allows secure and reliable file uploads to Azure Blob Storage.

 Skill Utilization:
 Utilizing Node.js development skills.